 Balconies are a key feature of the proposed building.
-The balconies are located at the northern face of the New City Court tower and are starting from Level 03 up to Level 23 (included).
-Different structural frame options have been also considered at this stage such as steel frame with metal deck however the preferred option at the time of authoring this report is steel frame solution with timber deck.
+There are two types of balconies namely; the cantilevering balconies and the Juliet balconies.
+The cantilevering balconies are located at the northern face of the New City Court tower and are starting from Level o4 up to Level 23 (included).
+Different structural frame options have been considered at this stage such as steel frame with metal deck however the preferred option at the time of authoring this report is steel frame solution with timber deck.